slotThe/slotThe.github.io/research.md

 title: Research
 ---
-[^1] My research interests can broadly be characterised under the term "category theory"—in particular, I like anything involving *dualities*, like [rigid] monoidal or [\*-autonomous] categories.
+[^1] My research interests can broadly be characterised under the term "monoidal category theory"—in particular,
+I like anything involving *dualities*, like [rigid] monoidal or [\*-autonomous] categories.
 Further, I enjoy studying how algebraic gadgets lift into more categorical frameworks, and how much theory still works in that context.
 When no one's looking, I also like to study categories for their own sake.
 Some more keywords include [Hopf monads], [graphical calculi], [duoidal] and [linearly distributive] categories, as well as [operads].

 [Hopf monads]: https://ncatlab.org/nlab/show/Hopf+monad
 [\*-autonomous]: https://ncatlab.org/nlab/show/star-autonomous+category